January 26th - February 11th, 2019

 For good reason, no crowds of people!
 The last thing you want is to be around clusters of safari vehicles and people “corralling” the herds.
 Kenya has so much to offer year-round versus trying to hit the wildebeest migration.
-It is impressive to see masses of wildebeest, however, they are not a “beauty” animal to photograph…they are actually quite “ugly” in Tanya’s opinion 🙂 Wildebeest and their young being eaten or blood-stained cats do not make good wall decor!
+It is impressive to see masses of wildebeest, however, they are not a “beauty” animal to photograph—they are actually quite “ugly” in Tanya’s opinion 🙂 Wildebeest and their young being eaten or blood-stained cats do not make good wall decor!
 If it is your first time to Kenya and possibly the only time you will experience it, we feel this time of year is perfect.
-There are short rains usually in December that make the area green.
-Babies are possible to see all year round along with more wildlife than you can imagine.
+There are short rains usually in December that make the area green, some years it can be dry too.
+Babies are possible to see all year-round along with more wildlife than you can imagine.
 Enjoy the quiet camps and lodges, hear nature’s sound…

 There will never be a better time to visit Africa if you have always wanted to go…

 - Lodge rates go up 10-15 % yearly

 - The population of animals, including endangered species, may not get any higher or better than it is now.

 - With climate change, political corruption, famine, and poaching, we believe it will become increasingly difficult to travel to these incredible locations to observe and photograph these wonderful animals.